Once you've gotten past the login screen, you will likely be confronted with this as your desktop:

 This is Openbox.
 Now take a minute to let your eyes adjust.
 I know the visual pizzazz is a bit overwhelming at first.
 The first thing you may notice is that middle-click brings down a desktop switcher menu and right-click brings down your root menu.
 The root menu starts off with very few items by default, so the first thing you want to do is add to it.
-Choose "Terminal emulator" from the root menu, then enter:
+Choose "Terminal emulator" from the root menu, then enter "obmenu".

-nitrogen --restore &to your autostart file (see Autostart on Login below).
-You probably also want to manage your themes, fonts, and icons, and for that you want to run LXAppearance.
-You still may notice some things missing from your desktop, like a taskbar, dock, and desklets.
-And that's part of the beauty of Openbox.
+You can further spruce up your desktop by setting a wallpaper with feh and adding "sh ~/.fehbg &" to your autostart file (see Autostart on Login below).
+You can manage themes, fonts, and icons with LXAppearance, though you still may notice some things missing, like a taskbar, dock, and desktop icons.
+And that's the beauty of Openbox.
 You can add all those yourself, like your own favorite taskbar instead of the one handed to you by the Desktop Environment Gods.
 Or in low memory configurations, you can stick with the root menu, desktop switcher, and Openbox's Exposé-like keyboard shortcuts, because when push comes to shove that's really all you need.

 Swap Command and Control Keys

 CPU Frequency Scaling

 Launchers, Docks, and Panels

 If sound isn't working out of the box, there are several steps you can take.
 First, you need a program that can unmute and change your master volume.
 For that:

 sudo aptitude install alsa-base alsa-utils

 alsamixerin a terminal window.
 If it fails to open the mixer, run the following:

 sudo modprobe snd-aoa-i2sbus